 New Option: We each put in 100% by recognizing our strengths and contributing accordingly.

 When my oldest daughter was two, we added “chores” to her routine.
 Just a couple minutes after dinner she would set the timer and pick to help with laundry, dishes, or picking up extra toys.
-Usually when the timer went off she wanted to keep helping.
+Usually, when the timer went off she wanted to keep helping.
 Now at the age of 7, she makes her own lunch, helps with cooking dinner, sorts the mail, and puts away her own clothes.
-My 4 year old has grown up in this culture as well, also without stickers or nagging.
-We use family meetings to check in about chores each week, and find ways to change it up.
-For a while we “spun” a paper plate to see what chore it landed on, then moved on to pulling straws which had a different chore on each one.
+My 4-year-old has grown up in this culture as well, also without stickers or nagging.
+We use family meetings to check in about chores each week and find ways to change it up.
+For a while, we “spun” a paper plate to see what chore it landed on, then moved on to pulling straws that had a different chore on each one.
 Then we went through a phase where laundry and dishes were most exciting.
 Currently “book duty” has the biggest draw to gather and organize the library.
 Most importantly we use the challenge of “chores” as teaching opportunities to build capability and a sense of belonging.

-When introducing chores, think about what makes sense for your family and focus on building capability and belonging.
+When introducing chores, think about what makes sense for your family, and focus on building capability and belonging.
 It is most effective when part of an existing routine.
-For some great ideas, check out this chore list we created for young children.
+For some great ideas, check out this chores list we created for young children: